appbaseio/reactivesearch/content/docs/reactivesearch/v3/advanced/guides.md

 > Note:
 >
-> If you're using Reactivesearch version >= `3.3.4` then `beforeValueChange` can also be defined as a synchronous function.
-You have to return `truthy` to continue the update or return `falsy` to reject the update.
-Below is an example of using it in DataSearch:
+> If you're using Reactivesearch version >= `3.3.7` then `beforeValueChange` can also be defined as a synchronous function.
+You just have to throw an `Error` to reject an update.
+For example with DataSearch:

 ```js
 beforeValueChange = value => {